| ERICSSON, MOTOROLA, NOKIA AND Unwired Planet (now Phone.com) UNITE

 opportunities.
 In addition, developers of applications and content will be aided, since a

+single protocol and markup language will work with any vendor's compatible handsets.
 For the end users, this co-operation will permit, via mobile phones supporting the

-Management of personal telephone profiles Handling of voice, fax, and e-mail, i.e.
+Wireless Application Protocol, access to applications and functions such as: Management of personal telephone profiles Handling of voice, fax, and e-mail, i.e.

 unified messaging.
 Information services: taxi, restaurants, hotels, stock trading,